Weather the storm

 We count stories like this as huge milestones for individual participants and for the group itself.

-Through MRI’s partnership with The Bike Project our members can access second-hand bicycles along with lessons on basic maintenance.
+Through Micro Rainbow’s partnership with The Bike Project our members can access second-hand bicycles along with lessons on basic maintenance.
 One member told us that just by having a bicycle available gives him not only the freedom to appreciate and explore London but also the peace of mind that comes with having affordable transportation he can use to expand his job search.

 Weather the Storm’s outreach also extends to visits with vulnerable community members at their homes.
 We encourage people to come to our weekly drop-in but for those who don’t yet feel ready we offer one-to-one support until they feel comfortable enough to the join the group.